What is Complement Clause? [6 Types]

 After a week into the tournament, it’s clear who is winning and who is not.

 The noun-complement clause completes the meaning of a noun, almost always following the noun it complements.
 This clause works with only few nouns, mainly reporting nouns such as idea, fact, comment, remark, statement, claim, argument, assumption, proof, possibility, and response.
-Unlike the earlier two clauses, this clause can be introduced by only that complementizer.
 Examples:

 Nobody believed his statement that he saw a UFO.
-[Nobody believed his statement is incomplete in meaning without the underlined noun-complement clause.
-Also note that the clause follows the noun statement.]
+[The noun statement is incomplete in meaning without the underlined noun-complement or appositive clause]

-New palaeontological discoveries have changed our belief that homo sapiens were the only human species some 30,000 years ago.
+New paleontological discoveries have changed our belief that homo sapiens were the only human species some 30,000 years ago.

 The fact that he is not present in such an important meeting speaks volumes of his interest in the project.